Port Renfrew

 Port Renfrew is a small unincorporated community located on the south shore of Port San Juan, an inlet on the west coast of Vancouver Island in British Columbia, Canada.
-Port Renfrew has a population of 144 (as of the 2016 Canadian census) and has been touted as "the Tall Tree Capital of Canada".
+Port Renfrew has a population of 262 (as of the 2021 Canadian census) and has been touted as "the Tall Tree Capital of Canada".

 History

-Port Renfrew has been the home of First Nations since time immemorial.
-The Pacheedaht First Nation, meaning "People of the Sea Foam", have traditional village sites in and around the main town centre.

-Originally named Port San Juan, the original settlers changed the name to honour Lord Renfrew who planned to settle crofters there.
+Originally named Port San Juan, the original colonists changed the name to honour Lord Renfrew who planned to settle crofters there.
 The name change was due to mail being sent to the San Juan Islands instead of Port San Juan and the inlet the town sits beside retains the name.
 Like many coastal Vancouver Island communities, Port Renfrew has a rich history of forestry and fishing.

 Between 1830 and 1925, 137 major shipping tragedies occurred in the immediate vicinity of the entrance to the Strait of Juan de Fuca.
 This stretch of coastline around Port Renfrew became known as the Graveyard of the Pacific.

+First Nations

+The Pacheedaht First Nation, meaning "People of the Sea Foam", have traditional village sites in and around the main town centre.